day2555/day2555/README.md

 I collaborated with a cross-functional team of Frontend and Backend developers to build a ticketing platform for concerts, festivals, and sporting events.

 Key features:
-- User Experience: Real-time chatbot, user profiles, "favorites" section, and event details with integrated maps/location.
+- User Experience: Chatbot, user profiles, "favorites" section, and event details with integrated maps/location.
 - Management & Loyalty: Admin dashboard, coupon and promotion system, and a customer testimonial section.
 - Transactions: Seamless shopping cart functionality and a secure payment gateway integration.
 - Deployment: Successful deployment of the application.